 Source: EICV3.
-Note: Based on all adults aged 16 years and above who worked in the previous seven days, and gave the numbers of hours worked in all their jobs.
+Note: Based on all adults aged 16 and above who worked in the previous seven days, and gave the numbers of hours worked in all their jobs.
 Horizontal line represents national average.

-Figure 5.5 below describes the median number of hours spent in last seven days on domestic duties by men and women by district.
+Figure 5.5 below describes the median number of hours spent in the last seven days on domestic duties by men and women by district.
 All persons were asked how many hours they spent on domestic duties.
 Fetching water, fodder and firewood are officially classed as economic activity according to the ILO.

-In Kirehe district, the median number of hours spent on all domestic duties in the last seven days, by all persons aged 16 and above, including working and non-working persons, is 19 hours.
-Males spent nine hours and females 25 hours.
-The national median number of hours spent by females on all domestic duties is 26 hours while males spent nine hours, together making a national median of 19 hours.
+In Ruhango district, the median number of hours spent on all domestic duties in last seven days, by all persons aged 16 and above, including working and non-working persons, is 23 hours where males spent 10 hours and females 31 hours, which is greater than the national average of 19 hours for both sexes.